Dorian Electra: 2010–2017: Early videos and first singles

-In 2017, Electra released the single Jackpot through Grindr's digital publication Into More, a song that "addresses gender fluidity, but in a more subtle, less explicitly educational way."
-Later that year, Electra was featured on the Charli XCX track "Femmebot" with Mykki Blanco on the mixtape Pop 2.
+In 2017, Electra released the single "Jackpot" through Grindr's digital publication Into More, a song that "addresses gender fluidity, but in a more subtle, less explicitly educational way."
+Later that year, Electra was featured on the Charli XCX track "Femmebot", with Mykki Blanco, on the mixtape Pop 2.

+2018–2022: Flamboyant and My Agenda

-In 2018, Electra released three new tracks titled "Career Boy", "VIP", and "Man to Man".
+In 2018, Electra released three new tracks, "Career Boy", "VIP", and "Man to Man".
+Electra's frequent creative collaborator, Weston Allen, co-directed and edited this music video series.

 In 2019, Electra released their debut album, Flamboyant.
-In August 2019, Electra embarked on the Flamboyant: Chapter I tour, which lasted until November 2019.
+In August 2019, Electra embarked on the Flamboyant: Chapter I Tour, which lasted until November 2019.
 They began the second leg, Flamboyant: Chapter II, in early 2020.
-However, in March of the same year, the rest of the tour dates were postponed due to COVID-19.
+However, in March of the same year, the rest of the tour dates were postponed due to COVID-19 restrictions.

 In 2020, Electra released the single "Thirsty (For Love)", a collaboration with fans.
-They also released a deluxe version of "Flamboyant" later that year.
+They also released a deluxe version of Flamboyant later that year.
 Following this, they released the singles "Sorry Bro (I Love You)", "Give Great Thanks", "Gentleman", and "M'Lady".

-On September 21, 2020, Electra announced their project My Agenda, featuring appearances from Rebecca Black, Sega Bodega, Lil Mariko, Mood Killer, Faris Badwan, Pussy Riot, Village People, and Dylan Brady among others.
-The project was released on October 16, 2020, and is described as exploring "crisis in masculinity".
+On September 21, 2020, Electra announced their second studio album My Agenda, featuring appearances from Rebecca Black, Sega Bodega, Lil Mariko, Mood Killer, Faris Badwan, Pussy Riot, Village People, and Dylan Brady, among others.
+It was released on October 16, 2020, and is described as exploring "crisis in masculinity".
+The satirical project had visuals parodying online conservative subcultures, featuring alt-right conspiracy theories, alpha males, and trilby-donning incels.

+2023–present: Fanfare

+On April 7, 2023, Electra released the single "Freak Mode".
+It was followed by "Sodom & Gomorrah" on June 2.
+On July 19, they released the single "Anon" and announced their third studio album Fanfare for October 6.
+Two more singles, "Puppet" and "Idolize", were released on August 31 and on October 3, respectively.
+All five singles were accompanied by music videos.
+Fanfare explores themes of celebrity and fandom in the social media age.
+On October 13, Electra announced Fanfare: The World Tour, which was scheduled to visit the Americas and Europe and lasted from October 2023 to March 2024.

 Personal life

 Electra is queer and genderfluid, and uses they/them pronouns.
-They have been diagnosed with attention deficit disorder.
-Electra is Jewish.
+They have been diagnosed with attention deficit hyperactivity disorder.